Where the Wild Things Live

 Where the Wild Things Live engages students in a live and interactive wildlife lesson with park rangers via the Internet.
 Students learn about Grand Canyon animals by exploring the differences and similarities between pets and wildlife.
 They compare how domesticated and wild animals find food, water, and shelter to survive, as well as how both interact with humans.
-The program lasts about 30 to 45 minutes.
+The program lasts about 45 to 60 minutes.

-Registration begins in early September; programs take place from November through March.
 Schools must have video conferencing capability to dial the park's IP address at the scheduled time, or they can participate online via Skype.

 Once you are scheduled for a distance learning program, click on the following link to access the standards for this program to help prepare your students.After the program, please participate in our online program evaluation to help us improve our educational efforts.